 Hitachi chokes can be silver or black.
 They both work the same, are same diameter, and are wired the same.
 One or two wire units are connected the same.
 Note the Hitachi symbols.

-Center mark - WRONG (choke is not closed with carb/engine cold).
-Center mark is just an intial setting.
+Center mark WRONG (choke is not closed with carb/engine cold).
+Center mark is just an initial setting, and must be further adjusted

 ALSO IMPORTANT: Open the throttle a bit and check that the choke butterfly still closes all the way.